A PERFORMATIVE INSTALLATION OF A FLOATING CONCRETE BLOCK

 Drifter calls on the viewer to reconsider our relationship with our living environment, which is often accepted as static and lifeless.
 It generates a sense of disbelief and displacement, creating tension between humanity versus nature and chaos versus order.
 Disconnected from our expectations, the work floats between the possible and impossible.

 Materials: mixed media with concrete, robotics, tracking system

 Measures installation: (L x W x H): 4 x 2 x 2 m.

 Drifter is an installation consisting of one floating concrete block.
 The sculpture floats and moves at slow speed on a controlled three-dimensional path.
 With great accuracy, it creates a performance in its space.

-This concrete monolith represents a basic building unit, the primary element by which our built environment is constructed.
-On its own it is nothing, lost in space and time without reference to anything; it is always searching to be part of something bigger.
-Drifter wants to make us feel that without context we are lost.
-As we are, it's constantly searching for unification.
-It wants to become stronger that the one, to give itself purpose.
-Moreover, Drifter shows us how unknown the world and its mechanisms still are to mankind and emphasizes the urge we feel to expand our horizon and evolve in time.
+This concrete monolith represents a basic building unit, the primary element by which human built environment is constructed.
+On its own the concrete block is nothing, lost in space and time without reference to anything; it is always searching to be part of something bigger.
+Drifter wants to make people feel that without context they are lost.
+Without context, the object feels alien, divorced from its source.
+Moreover, Drifter shows how unknown the world and its mechanisms still are to mankind and emphasises the urge to expand our horizon and evolve in time.

 Read more: Think Giant Concrete Blocks Can’t Fly?
 Think Again, creators.vice.com | In Miami, It’s a Bird.
 It’s a Plane.
 It’s … a Flock of Drones?, nytimes.com